 Don’t forget to drink water DURING your workout though.
 Caffeine is a diuretic, and will dehydrate you.
 So drinking plenty off water will not only prevent this, but it will also help you maintain your energy.
 You could even put honey and lemon in your water! (sometimes i have a hard time drinking JUST water and ill put a lot of lemon and a splash of real pomegranate/cranberry juice to make it easier)

 I actually dont drink coffee right before…maybe a hour before.
-But its really bad for you…takes water away from your body.posted almost 6 years ago
+But its really bad for you…takes water away from your body.posted about 6 years ago